kyama0321/gammachirpy/README.md

     | v211 | 60 | 2.27e-13 |
     | v211 | 80 | 1.75e-12 |

-- There are still small errors between the GammachirPy and the original gammachirp.
+- There are still small errors between the GammachirPy and the original Gammachirp.
 I would like to improve them with code refactorings in the future:-)

 ## Repository Structure